rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ![Flow)](images/OpenTelemetryCollector.png)

-To make this demo simpler I am using the AllInOne  image from Jaeger.
+To make the demo simpler I am using the AllInOne  image from Jaeger.
 This will install collector, query and Jaeger UI in a single pod, using in-memory storage by default.

 More details can be found
 - [OpenTelemetry Reference Architecture](https://opentelemetry.io/docs/)